Nicholas Galitzine

 Nicholas Dimitri Constantine Galitzine (/ˈɡælɪtsiːn/ GAL-it-seen; born 29 September 1994) is an English actor.
 After his acting debut in The Beat Beneath My Feet (2014), he appeared in an episode of the television series Legends, and had leading roles in the 2016 teen drama films High Strung and Handsome Devil.
 He later starred in the supernatural horror film The Craft: Legacy (2020) and the musical film Cinderella (2021), also contributing to the latter's accompanying soundtrack.

 Galitzine's breakout role was the romantic drama Purple Hearts (2022).
-He achieved further prominence for romantic dramas Red, White & Royal Blue (2023), and The Idea of You (2024), as well as the comedy film Bottoms (2023) and the period drama series Mary & George (2024).
+He achieved further prominence for romantic dramas Red, White & Royal Blue (2023) and The Idea of You (2024), the comedy film Bottoms (2023), and as Prince Adam / He-Man in the film Masters of the Universe (2026).
 In addition to acting, Galitzine has been a global menswear ambassador for fashion house Fendi since 2023, and global fragrance ambassador for Emporio Armani since 2024.

 Early life

 Nicholas Dimitri Constantine Galitzine was born on 29 September 1994 in Hammersmith, West London.
 He lived near actor Robert Pattinson, whom he considered his "career idol".
 His father, Geoffrey Leo Alexander Galitzine, is a co-founder of a glass recycling company and a former financier in the City of London.
-Despite popular rumours that Galitzine is a member of the Golitsyn family, a Russian noble house, they are not related.
-Galitzine's grandfather, Edward Ralph Alexander Tier, changed his surname to Galitzine on 9 April 1956; Nicholas's traceable paternal ancestors are British.
+Despite speculation that Galitzine is a member of the Golitsyn family, a Russian noble house, they are unrelated.
+Galitzine's grandfather, Edward Ralph Alexander Tier, changed his surname to Galitzine on 9 April 1956; Nicholas' traceable paternal ancestors are British.
 His mother is Lora Maria Konstantina Papayanni, a Greek-American.
 He has an older sister, Lexi.
 Growing up, Galitzine visited his relatives in the Peloponnese, Athens, and the islands during the holidays, which helped him connect with his Greek heritage.

 Galitzine described himself as being reckless in his youth, being a smoker at 13.
 He attended Dulwich College, and played rugby, track, and football.
-He played for the Harlequins Academy and aspired to play rugby professionally until a series of injuries including an injury to his rotator cuff led his interest to wane and consequently, he stopped playing.
+He played for the Harlequins Academy and aspired to play rugby professionally until a series of injuries including an injury to his rotator cuff led his interest to wane, and consequently, he stopped playing.
 Galitzine was a part of Pleasance Islington, a youth theatre company.
 Galitzine first became interested in acting after his friends persuaded him to audition for a rendition of the musical Spring Awakening.
-He decided he wanted to focus on acting professionally in lieu of pursuing a university education, which he had recalled feelings of uncertainty for.
+He decided he wanted to focus on acting professionally in lieu of pursuing a university education, about which he recalled he had feelings of uncertainty.
 His parents were "terrified" of the decision due to the uncertain path.
 Galitzine supported himself financially by working part-time jobs, including at a frozen yogurt shop alongside Simone Ashley, who later also pursued acting professionally.